Documentation Index

 Integration Column

 Integration Columns allow you to sync specific columns from Starbridge to your CRM and reference specific data fields from your CRM in Starbridge.
-Visit the Syncing to Your CRM (SFDC or Hubspot) page to learn more.Competitor Presence Column
+Visit the Syncing to Your CRM (SFDC or Hubspot) page to learn more.Vendor Presence Column

 Edit Column (And Extracting Child Entities)